-Up to now, the UK has been an integral part of the EU food law system.
-However, even if our standards remain the same, changes will need to be made to labels and paperwork to reflect our new non-EU member status.
+Although the majority of existing EU food law will initially continue to apply even after the end of transition, changes will nevertheless need to be made to many labels (and other documentation) to reflect our new non-Member status.

 There will be changes to food labelling after Brexit, either immediately in a no-deal situation or after any agreed transition period.
 It will no longer be permitted for UK food to be labelled as a product of the EU.
 Furthermore, EU licence numbers for meat and poultry processing establishments will need to be changed, as will the carcase stamps and food labels on the meat and packaging processed in these establishments.

 Defra’s guidance on food labelling is here: gov.uk/guidance/food-labelling-changes-after-brexit

 The main considerations depending on your type of business are

 - The EU emblem must not be used on goods produced in the UK unless a company has been authorised by the EU to do so.

 - If you are a domestic producer: It will be inaccurate to label UK food as origin ‘EU’.
 For the UK market additional information such as signage in shops and online information can help clarify to the consumer the origin of the food.